Ranking Top 5 NBA Stars at Every Position: Early 2017 Edition

 For his sake—and that of the blue-and-orange faithful—let's hope the 4 is only a temporary dwelling.
 He's a transformational center-in-waiting, a 7'3" source of three-point range and above-the-rim protection.

-Even without having the frontcourt to himself, he's wading into uncharted waters.
+He's wading into uncharted waters, even without having the frontcourt to himself.
 This season, he became the first player in three decades to tally 500 points, 200 rebounds, 50 blocks and 50 triples over his first 30 games.
 And he's on course to become the league's first player to average two blocks and two threes.

 Porzingis is already one of the league's most productive power forwards, and he's playing out of position.
 A unicorn, indeed.